I slept well in the quiet campground, and woke to another sunless sunrise through grey overcast.

 It was more small farmlands and backroads as I rolled along.
-My destination was Walnut Point State Park, for about 75 miles northeast.
-It was mostly grid roads paralleing I-57 for the early afternoon before turning east.
-The quiet roads gradually moved me farther and farther east, and eventually out earshot of the interstate for the last time.
+My destination was Walnut Point State Park, about 75 miles northeast.
+It was mostly grid roads paralleling I-57 for the early afternoon before turning east.
+The quiet back roads gradually moved me farther and farther east, and eventually out earshot of the interstate for the last time.

 One of the biggest challenges continued to be fresh chip-n-seal, of in this case, small-rock, big rocks, pieces of bricks and seal.
 Yes, one road had a bunch of broken up bricks dropped in tar.
 It was about 20 miles out of Effingham when I hit a road that was impassible for a bike, or at least one with 700x28 wheels.
 I was between intersections and resigned to walking, and changed into my camp shoes to portage the bike, since the side of the road was also rock strewn.